Dancers in the Dark: Plot

 At a downtown dance hall, Duke Taylor is the band leader, Gloria Bishop the singer, Floyd Stevens the saxophonist and Louie Brooks a local gangster and regular patron.

 Gloria has a "past" with both Duke and Louie but as the film opens is falling for Floyd.
 Floyd is steady and true but might not be if he knew more about her romantic history.
 Duke thinks Gloria is not good enough for Floyd whom he treats as a brother.
 Louie is interested in having her back but not as much as he wants to rob premises upstairs from the dance hall.

 Floyd proposes to Gloria; she accepts but is worried about her past and puts him off.
-Duke manoeuvres him out of town for a few months and sets about luring Gloria back to him to expose her shallow nature.
+Duke maneuvers him out of town for a few months and sets about luring Gloria back to him to expose her shallow nature.
 The ploy fails because he starts to fall in love with her as well.
 In the meantime the robbery takes place (off screen) and Louie kills someone but isn't caught.
 Floyd comes back and after a rapid sequence of misunderstandings and the arrival of the police looking for Louie everything works out nicely.